More than 1 trillion photographs are taken every year. If you search for “hotel photos”, it returns over 1 billion results.

 But often, when browsing through scads of hotel photos online, I’m only presented with one component of the message: the image itself.
 Sometimes that’s enough to tell the story, but why not supercharge the shopper’s purchase intent by providing perspective with helpful captions and brief descriptions?

-After all, people are shortchanged for time and overwhelmed with information so giving them useful and entertaining insights at a glance make a lot of sense.
+After all, people are shortchanged for time and overwhelmed with information so giving them useful and entertaining insights at a glance makes a lot of sense.

 Head off questions like “Is this a PGA course?
 What’s the ambiance like at the pool?
-When I walk out the front door, how far is the coffee shop?”
+When I walk out the front door, how far is the coffee shop?” by putting your photos to work.
 You get the picture :)

 The right description can attract travel shoppers, provide context and help convey the anticipated experience all in an effort to win their booking.
 Your narratives should set the right tone for your target audience – whether they’re the Gen X family on summer vacation or a gaggle of Millennials heading out for a weekend trip.

-The Relais & Chateaux Stikliai Hotel has mastered the show and tell approach: show travel shoppers what they can expect to experience at the property and put the visuals into context by way of a captivating caption and informative short description.
+The Hotel Grand Pacific has mastered the show and tell approach: show travel shoppers what they can expect to experience at the property and put the visuals into context by way of a captivating caption and informative short description.

 Coming up with creative descriptions for your property can be easier than it looks.
 Think about turning to your brand site, if you have one, for ideas, or even taking a look at how local attractions and activities describe themselves.